vrnetlab/vrnetlab/sros/README.md

 hour and have severe rate-limiting (200pps per interface) but they also limited the commands you can run, including "configure", which makes the VSR completely useless without a license.

+##### Q: How many interfaces are available?
+A: Without a license; 12.0 seems to support up to 14 interfaces.
+13.0 does 5.
+Not sure about 14.